 Apply Vacumatic lubricant around the periphery of the O-ring.
-Feed the artists’ brush, bristles first, through the barrel from the distal end toward the proximal.
+Feed the artists’ brush, bristles first, through the barrel from the back end toward the front.
 When the filler reaches the end of the barrel, it will not want to go.
 Use a cotton swab to push on the sac, forcing the O-ring into the barrel.
 Once the O-ring is past the threaded part of the barrel, it will move more easily.
 Use the brush to pull the filler gently into the barrel until the bushing reaches the end of the barrel.
 Rotate the bushing clockwise until it stops.
 (This is the same as rotating the knob counterclockwise, but with the filler parts in the barrel, that would not be easy.)
 Now begin rotating the barrel counterclockwise so that the bushing screws into it.
 As you do this, hold the brush and the bushing so that the only thing that moves is the barrel.
 (If you are doing it right, the filler parts inside the barrel will slip both around and downward in the barrel so that they stay in the same orientation with the bushing and also the same distance from it.
 This prevents the sac from becoming twisted.)
 Continue in this manner until the bushing is firmly screwed down.

 Hold the barrel in front of a light source so that the light will shine through the barrel.
 Examine the sac to see that it is not twisted or compressed lengthwise.If it isn’t aligned as it should be, adjust it by rotating the brush to untwist the sac or by pulling slightly on the brush to extend the sac to its full length.
 Be careful as you do this; if you pull the nipple out of the sac, you will have to remove the filler parts from the barrel and start over.